 Why You Should Include Video Advertising in Your Marketing Mix

 Also, advertising with video gives you more flexibility to position your product or service as addressing users’ pain points, offering something exciting or helping them live more fulfilling lives.
 Since many video ads start playing automatically within the primary content, you don’t need to merely hope people will click on the content.
 They get exposed to it during a process that occurs within an activity they choose, such as watching a YouTube star’s latest episode or playing a mobile game.
-Then, provided your ad resonates with them, you’ll be able to keep them interested enough to cause conversions.
+Then, provided your ad resonates with them, you’ll be able to keep them interested enough to drive conversions.

 How Much Should You Invest in Video Advertising

 The amount you invest in video advertising will vary based on your goals and financial resources.
 If you’re jumping into video ads for the first time, start gradually and scale up.
-Consider hiring some expert help to guide your early efforts, too.
+Consider hiring some expert help to guide your early efforts.
 Although that’s not a requirement by any means, those professionals will have their finger on the pulse of video advertising trends.
 Moreover, they’ll be well-positioned to offer suggestions for crafting video content that matches your brand and helps achieve those all-important KPIs you choose.

-Video Advertising Effectiveness
+Video Advertising Effectiveness & Examples

 It’s difficult to predict what precisely causes a video ad to make a splash with the audience.
 But, as these examples indicate, spending time considering that question could reap benefits for your brand.
 In addition to paying attention to things like share counts and views, read the comments people post.
 These will give you deeper insights into what people liked (or didn’t!) about the video.